DevExpress-Examples/maui-popup-get-started/Readme.md

 <img src="./Images/popup-overview-1.png" alt="Popup" height="700"> <img src="./Images/popup-overview-2.png" alt="Popup" height="700">

-This repository contains an example that demonstrates how to get started with **DevExpress Popup for .NET MAUI**.
+This repository contains an example that demonstrates how to get started with the **DevExpress Popup for .NET MAUI**.

 ## Documentation